 What I’ve described so far is a typical scenario of you truly wanting to recover, but in moments of urges, you temporarily thinking that you don’t.
 But, what if you feel like this doesn’t apply to you?
 What if you experience a lack of desire for recovery even when you’re not having an urge to binge?
 What if you don’t have much regret about your behavior or any real longing to live habit-free?
 What if, in moments of clarity, you think that continuing to binge makes sense?

 If this is the case for you, I have three suggestions.
-First, you could try to take a big leap and quit anyway (try to hear me out on this).
+First, you could try to take a big leap and quit anyway, and let me explain what I mean by this.
 Even though you may feel like your true self wants to binge, you could still avoid acting on that desire, knowing that it will eventually fade.
 No matter how much you want to continue the habit, you still have the ability to control whether or not you perform the voluntary muscle movements it takes to carry out a binge.

 You can acknowledge your desire to continue binge eating, but tell yourself that it’s simply not in your best interest.
 Feel sorry for yourself for a while if you need to.
 It’s hard to realize that we can’t have what we want, whether we are talking about binge eating or other aspects of our lives.
 It’s human nature to have desires, but those desires can’t always be realized, and shouldn’t always be realized.
 This might seem like a depressing thought to you, but I believe that once some time goes by, the desire to recover that you didn’t have can appear.
 You’ll realize how much time and money you wasted by being caught up in the habit, and as the urges fade, you’ll realize that the pleasure you got from it was never worth it anyway.
 It’s like walking away from a bad relationship even though you truly love the person.
 It takes courage, strength, and it hurts; but you soon realize you are better off without that person in your life.

-My second suggestion is to seek outside help – whether that’s coaching, counseling, group support, or some type of therapy – to try to find and grow that desire to recover within yourself.
+My second suggestion is to seek outside help to try to find and grow that desire to recover within yourself.
 Brain over Binge is intended for people who realize they have a problem and want to recover from it.
 If you do not feel any pull toward recovery, or if you are complacent in your behavior, then the Brain over Binge approach will not be the right fit, at least until you find that spark of your true self who wants to recover.
 I’m not talking about “finding your true self” in the sense of becoming emotionally fulfilled or figuring out your life’s purpose prior to stopping binge eating, because that could delay recovery for a very long time.
 I’m talking about doing what you need to do to catch a glimpse of the part of yourself that wants to move on from this habit.

-There were countless eating disorder resources that told me otherwise, that told me it wasn’t a choice, and that I was justified to continue binge eating because it was serving some sort of purpose in my life, or helping me cope with problems, or fulfilling my unmet emotional needs.
+There were countless binge eating recovery resources that told me otherwise—that told me it wasn’t a choice and that I was justified to continue binge eating because it was serving some sort of purpose in my life, helping me cope with problems, or fulfilling my unmet emotional needs.
 When I believed those things, it did make me feel a little better about myself for continuing to binge, but it didn’t lead to recovery.
 Thinking that I was justified to continue my behavior didn’t make the behavior any less harmful.
-Even though it wasn’t completely my fault that I had developed the binge eating habit, it was my responsibility to end it, even if there were times when I felt like I didn’t want to recover.
+Even though it wasn’t my fault that I had developed the binge eating habit, it was my responsibility to end it, even if there were times when I felt like I didn’t want to recover.